Learn How to Hit a Draw With Ease: Top Tips to Shape Your Shots

 Contents

-Instead, most of us struggle with the opposite shot, the dreaded slice.
-While a soft cut is fine, no golfer loves seeing a slice.
+While a soft fade is fine, no golfer loves seeing a slice in the right rough or trees.
 It kills distance, reduces top spin, and just isn’t helpful for your game.

-The good news is that if you want to learn how to hit a draw, you can make it happen.
+The good news is that if you want to learn to hit a draw, you can make it happen.
 It actually doesn’t even need to be that complicated, either.

 How to Hit a Draw Without Swing Changes

-Hitting a draw is great because it will:
+Yes and no… Hitting a draw is great because it will:

-• Help you get out of trouble.
+• Help you get out of trouble from the right side of the golf course.

 💥 Don’t Miss These Deals 💥